Children and Young People's Eating Disorder Service

 What happens after a referral is made?

-Once we have received your completed referral, we will make contact with you to let you know that you have been placed on our waiting list for assessment.
-We will also arrange physical monitoring appointments in the interim.
+Once we have received your completed referral, we will contact you via an acceptance letter.
+The letter will explain that you have been placed on our waiting list for assessment.

 • Liskeard Community Hospital